Looking after Young Eyes

 Astigmatism is caused by an irregular curvature of the cornea at the front of the eye.
 In other words, instead of being a spherical shape like a football, the eye is shaped more like a rugby ball.
 This causes distorted or blurred vision at distance and near.
 Spectacles will help by sharpening things up, allowing the vision to develop properly.

 Warning signs of poor vision to look out for:

 Free NHS Eye Tests

 It’s never too early to get your children’s eyes checked out.
 In fact it is a good idea to get all children’s eyes tested before the age of 4, so that problems can be discovered before they start school.
 It doesn't matter if your child is too young to talk or read a letter chart.
-We can use a range of techniques and modern equipment to detect visual problems at any age.
+We use a range of techniques and modern equipment to detect visual problems at any age.

-The earlier any problem is detected, the greater the chances of it being corrected and treated successfully.
+The earlier a problem is detected, the greater the chances of it being corrected and treated successfully.
 Also, children’s eyes can change quickly as they get older.
 So, even if nothing appears to be wrong, it is important to make sure your child has a sight test at least once a year.

 Remember, it costs nothing to have your child’s eyes tested.
 Under the NHS, eye tests are free to all children under 16 and to full-time students under 19.
 So, ensure your child gets the most out of school and book an appointment today.